What is CPT?

 In order to be eligible for CPT, you must:

-- Have an active F-1 status
+• Maintain an active F-1 status.

-- Have completed 1 academic year in the same degree-awarding program (not an ESL school) while physically in the United States.
-This is equivalent to 3 quarters at WUST in the same program(or 2 semesters at a semester-based university).
+• Have completed 1 academic year in the same degree-awarding program (not an ESL school) while physically in the United States- on the same SEVIS ID.
+This is equivalent to 3 quarters at WUST in the same program level (or 2 semesters at a semester-based university).

-- Have a CGPA of at least 2.0 (undergraduates) or 3.0 (graduates)
+• Have a CGPA of at least 2.0 for undergraduates or 3.0 for graduate students.

-- Adhere to the ongoing rules and obligations of your F-1 visa
+• Adhere to the ongoing rules and obligations of your F-1 visa.

-- Clear any outstanding balance (or be in compliance with your payment plan, if you have one).
+• Clear any outstanding balance (or be in compliance with your payment plan, if you have one).

 If you fail to maintain the eligibility requirements once your CPT has been approved, your CPT authorization may be revoked or any extension request may be denied.